auca/com.410/Practice/Practice.md

 * Create non-recursive versions of tasks #8–10.

+### Task #12

+* Create functions to calculate the number of days in a month for a given year and month number.

 ### Homework

 Finish all the tasks to prepare for the exams.
 Rewrite all the programs from tasks #4, #5, and #8 in x86 32-bit assembly.